 The latest release of the GDA, the Centenary Edition of the GEBCO Digital Atlas was published in 2003 and updated in 2010.
 It is available from the British Oceanographic Data Centre (BODC).
 It includes a global set of digital bathymetric contours and coastlines, the GEBCO_08 Grid, GEBCO One Minute Grid and the GEBCO gazetteer of geographic names of undersea features.
 It is accompanied by software for viewing and accessing the data sets.

 Recognising the importance of the availability of gridded bathymetric data sets for applications such as ocean modelling work, GEBCO released its first global bathymetric grid, the GEBCO One Minute Grid, in 2003.
 This data set is at one arc-minute intervals and is largely based on the bathymetric contours contained within the GEBCO Digital Atlas.

-In 2009, GEBCO released the GEBCO_08 Grid.
-This data set is at 30 arc-second intervals and was generated by combining quality-controlled ship depth soundings with interpolation between sounding points guided by satellite derived gravity data.
+In 2009, GEBCO released the GEBCO_08 Grid a global grid at 30 arc-second intervals.
+The grid was generated by combining quality-controlled ship depth soundings with interpolation between sounding points guided by satellite derived gravity data.
 An updated version of the grid was released in 2010.